bombelll/bombel.top/README.md

 ## Contact

-If you have noticed any error on the website or you just want to contact me, write to: bombel.top@gmail.com
+If you saw any error on website or you just want to reach me, write to: bombel.top@gmail.com